 Why?
 XML documentation XML files are used to show documentation for the aliases and API provided by the addin on the Cake website.

 §5.1 Do test the addin with the different runners.

-Why? .NET Tool, script runners and Cake Frosting have slight differences on what dependencies are loaded by the runner and how dependencies are loaded.
+Why? .NET Tool and Cake Frosting have slight differences on what dependencies are loaded by the runner and how dependencies are loaded.

 Runners with which an addin is not compatible should be documented in the XML comment of the class containing the aliases.

 §5.2 Do test the addin on all operating systems supported by the different Cake runners.

 Why?
 Different platforms have differences in for example file system or available tools.